lachrist/otiluke/README.md

 #### System

-System-level proxy settings should also work but it will redirect *every* HTTP(S) request performed by your system.
+Changing the system-level proxy settings would also work but it will redirect *every* http(s) request performed by your system.
 In OSX, system-level proxy settings are available in: `System Preferences` > `Network` > `Advanced...` > `Proxies`.

 <img src="img/osx-proxy.png" align="center" title="OSX's proxy settings"/>